microsoft/azure-pipelines-tasks/docs/authoring/servertaskauthoring.md

 The default value of this property is Agent, but you can change it to Server to specify that the task should run on VSTS/TFS server.

 #### Execution section:
 This property defines how the task should be executed.
-For agent-based tasks, you can specify use powershell/node handlers to run your custom powershell/node scripts but we don&#39;t support running them on VSTS/TFS server.
+For agent-based tasks, you can specify powershell/node handlers to run your custom powershell/node scripts but we don&#39;t support running them on VSTS/TFS server.

 Here are the possible actions you can do for server tasks.

 - **HttpRequest** :
 This enables you to invoke a Http end-point.
-It takes 3 inputs.
+It has 3 sections.

-    **Execute:** Configures the HTTP payload and properties for the Execute event raised from VSTS to the cloud service.
-'HttpRequest' handler supports following properties.
+    **Execute:** This section specifies what should happen when the task is executed.
+You can define the endpoint that should be invoked, the http message body that should be sent etc. Here are the complete list of  properties that are supported.
-    - EndpointId: - Specifies the endpointId which should be used to generate the authentication header.
+    - EndpointId: - EndpointId that should be used to generate the authentication header.
 This input is optional.
-    - Endpoint URL: - Http Url to trigger on task execution.
+    - Endpoint URL: - Http Url that should be invoked.
-    - Method: - Http method like PUT, GET, POST, PATCH, DELETE, OPTIONS, HEAD, TRACE.
+    - Method: - Http verbs like PUT, GET, POST, PATCH, DELETE, OPTIONS, HEAD, TRACE.
     - Body: - Body of http request.
     - Headers: - Headers of http request.
 Header should be in JSON format.
-    - WaitForCompletion: -  You can specify true or false.
-Default value false.
-If you specify &#39;true&#39;, server waits for TaskCompleted event happen from external.
-If task event not comes within task timeout, task will be canceled.
+    - WaitForCompletion: -  Specifies whether VSTS/TFS server should wait for task completed event from external service.
+Default value is false which means that we will invoke the URL and once we have received the response, then we assume that task is complete.
 This input is optional.
-    - Expression: - Expression Criteria which defines when to pass the task.
+    - Expression: - Expression criteria which defines when to mark the task as succeeded.
 No expression means response content does not influence the result.

+    Here are some example of the expression: -

-Example: - For response {&quot;status&quot;: &quot;successful&quot;}, the expression can be eq(root[&#39;status&#39;], &#39;successful&#39;).
+    For response {&quot;status&quot;: &quot;successful&quot;}, the expression can be eq(root[&#39;status&#39;], &#39;successful&#39;).
 [More Information](https://go.microsoft.com/fwlink/?linkid=842996).

     **Events:** This property gives control on task execution. &#39;Events&#39; property is optional.
 External systems respond with these events to indicate state changes using the [TaskHttpClient](https://github.com/Microsoft/vsts-rm-extensions/tree/master/ServerTaskHelper) to post the events and task execution logs to VSTS/TFS server.
 You can configure timeouts for these events.
 The possible values for this property are as follows: -
     1. TaskAssigned - External service raises to acknowledge that the ‘Execute’ event has been received (optional).